 |Easy To Buckle And Unbuckle?||No|

 There’s a major safety concern that the Pria 70 has.
-It can be difficult to tighten the harness once your child is in the seat.
+It’s difficult to tighten the harness once your child is in the seat.

-I don’t know if you notice, but from the first video on top where it demonstrates how to attach the tiny fit insert, the seat harness was pulled from behind the seat “to make it easier” to tighten it.
+I don’t know if you notice, but from the first video on top where it shows how to attach the tiny fit insert, they pulled the seat harness from behind the seat “to make it easier” to tighten it.